TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Shifting coordinates
 ^^^^^^^^^^^^^^^^^^^^

-Lets say you have some annotations that were created on a slide, and you want to grab the annotations in a particular region and display them on a tile from that slide.
+Let's say you have some annotations that were created on a slide, and you want to grab the annotations in a particular region and display them on a tile from that slide.
 You will need their coordinates to be relative to the tile.
 You can do this as follows

 ::